-In order to make a REACH registration, companies are required to compile and submit and information relating to their business and that substance to the European Chemicals Agency (ECHA), the agency tasked with administrating REACH regulation in the EU.
-The larger the volumes of the substance imported or produced then the more information that is required.
-Similarly, the less companies that register a substance then the more they each have to pay per share.
+REACH registration requires companies to compile and submit information relating to their business and substances to the European Chemicals Agency (ECHA), the agency tasked with administrating the REACH regulation in the EU.

-The costs for an EU REACH registration can be summarised as;
+A summary of the costs for an EU REACH registration are;

 Cost item | Estimated cost | Notes |